klyqa/home-assistant-integration/HA_VM_INSTALL_README.md

 Then go to the addon store and install Terminal & SSH and search for "code" and install vs code.

-It will probably be listed on the left bar after the restart of the Home Assistant.
+It will be listed on the left bar after the restart of the Home Assistant.

 In that terminal enter for installing the Klyqa integration setup: